2D curve: spectrum analysis (FFT)

 odd symmetry | f(T/2+t)=-f(T/2-t) |

-The extrapolation of a curve from a quarter of a period is presented in the table below.
+The possible extrapolations for a curve represented over a quarter of a period are presented in the table below.

 Type of extrapolation | Formula | Image |